 1.1 Purpose

 The objective of this Recommendation is to provide guidance for the identification of suitable frequency spectrum for terrestrial fixed wireless access (FWA) applications, taking due account of sharing issues.
-Both traditional wireless telephony applications as well as emerging broadband wireless applications are considered.
+[Traditional wireless telephony applications as well as] emerging FWA applications, which include broadband IMT technologies, are considered.

-The potential for FWA to enhance availability of telecommunications services in both developing and developed countries is substantial.
+The potential for FWA to enhance availability of telecommunications services in both developing and developed countries is important.

 1.2 Background

 Wireless access has been defined (see Recommendation ITU-R F.1399 as “end-user radio connection(s) to core networks”, where core networks include, for example, PSTN, ISDN, PLMN, PSDN, Internet, WAN/LAN, CATV, etc. Wireless access applications can be provided within the definitions of the radio services FS, MS, FSS and MSS contained in the Radio Regulations (RR) (see § 4 for list of acronyms).
-FWAis one of these wireless access applications in which the location of the end-user termination and the network access point to be connected to the end-user are fixed.
+FWA is an example of these wireless access applications in which the location of the end-user termination and the network access point to be connected to the end-user are fixed.

-Technologies in use today for implementing wireless access include cellular systems, cordless phone and cordless telecommunication systems, satellite systems, and specialized point-to-point (P-P) and point-to-multipoint (P-MP) fixed wireless systems.
-New technologies and systems such as IMT-2000, wireless broadband ISDN, wireless ATM, etc., also form part of wireless access if their application satisfies the basic criteria of end-user radio connection(s) to core networks (see § 4 for list of acronyms).
+Technologies in use today for implementing wireless access include cellular systems, cordless phone and cordless telecommunication systems, satellite systems, and specialized point-to-point (P-P) and point-to-multipoint (P-MP) fixed wireless systems, wireless broadband ISDN, and wireless ATM, etc. New technologies such as IMT, RLAN and WiGig , also form part of wireless access if their application satisfies the basic criteria of end-user radio connection(s) to core networks (see § 4 for list of acronyms) and requirements contained in the Radio Regulations and corresponding information in ITU-R Recommendations.

 1.3 Traditional telephony wireless access applications